Marble Hill, Manhattan: Separation from Manhattan Island

+On January 1, 1914, following passage of an act of the New York State Legislature, Bronx County was created, but Marble Hill remained part of New York County.

 Character

 Housing

 Six-story apartment houses were constructed in the 20th century, and in the early 1950s urban renewal came to the area.
 A complex was built bounded by Broadway, Exterior Street and 225th Street and was called the Marble Hill Houses.
 This property was acquired by New York City on August 26, 1948.
 The houses were completed in 1952.
 Part of the acquisition became the Marble Hill Playground, which is located on Marble Hill Avenue between 228th and 230th Streets.
 Despite the name, only seven of the 11 towers are actually in Marble Hill; the other four are in Kingsbridge.

 Out of Marble Hill's 4,000 households, only 135 lived in private houses as of 1995, down from 138 such households in 1989.
-The majority of Marble Hill's 9,481 residents (as of the 2010 United States Census) live in the Marble Hill Houses.
+The majority of Marble Hill's 9,481 residents (as of the 2010 United States census) live in the Marble Hill Houses.
 There are also Art Deco apartment buildings lining some streets.
 These buildings even boast one pedestrian alley, Marble Hill Lane, in a manner similar to in Inwood and surrounding Bronx neighborhoods.

 Private residences in Marble Hill include detached single- and two-story houses.
 It is not uncommon to see a detached house next to a multilevel apartment building in Marble Hill.
 The neighborhood is described as cozy, with neighbors watching out for one another, and a sense of "community spirit."
 The blocks of Marble Hill with these single-story houses were described as a "well-kept secret": relatively cheap, with ample space and a backyard.
 In 1995 one reporter wrote of these houses, "Where else in Manhattan can you find a six-bedroom, three-story house on a quiet, tree-lined street with an attic, a basement, an enclosed front porch and a pretty facade for sale for $174,000?
 Or a three-family house with six bedrooms on an architecturally magnificent street with an asking price of $295,000?"